-Fact: Heka is the great creative force or life supporting energy that connects the subjects, resources and other symbols of life with the almighty universe, which a magician must attempt to learn in order to work magic in an effective way.
+Fact: Heka is the great creative force or life-supporting energy that connects the subjects, resources, and other symbols of life with the almighty universe, which a magician must attempt to learn in order to work magic effectively.

 Heka, the Inherent Energy

-Reddish tinged hair was the symbol of great heka powers because of the pronounced magical powers attached with the said color.
-Right from the middle Ages, the practice of heka was open to anyone who wished to follow it.
-To pursue the art of heka, one needed literacy and a basic knowledge of numbers and one need not belong to the class of aristocracy or priesthood.
+Reddish tinged hair was the symbol of great heka powers because of the pronounced magical powers attached to the said color.
+Right from the Middle Ages, the practice of heka was open to anyone who wished to follow it.
+To pursue the art of heka, one needed literacy and basic knowledge of numbers, and one need not belong to the class of aristocracy or priesthood.

 Divine Magic and Heavenly Magic

-In fact, heka was the god itself and heka was the lord of divine magic; some people also call it the divine personification of heavenly magic.
+In fact, heka was the god itself, and heka was the lord of divine magic; some people also call it the divine personification of heavenly magic.
 Some times, heka is also visible as an image containing a bearded man wearing a lion headdress.
-Another meaningful definition is in the funerary spell number 261 of the Coffin Text, sourced from a Middle Kingdom, sarcophagus.
-This spell is entitled as “To become the god heka” and the text provides an invaluable insight on the extraordinary powers of heka.
+Another meaningful definition is in the funerary spell number 261 of the Coffin Text, sourced from the Middle Kingdom, sarcophagus.
+This spell is entitled “To become the god heka”, and the text provides invaluable insight on the extraordinary powers of heka.

 Historians generally agree that the word heka is interchangeable to many other meanings; available records from 1000 BC onwards, show that heka represented god and power.
-Visual images also provide a graphical account of lion headed goddess of Sekhmet, which indicates the close association of the present day gods with the magical kingdom of heka.
+Visual images also provide a graphical account of the lion-headed goddess of Sekhmet, which indicates the close association of the present-day gods with the magical kingdom of heka.

 The Ultimate Force of Animation and Manifestation

-Heka in ancient Egypt depended on four important and critical components:
+Heka in ancient Egypt depended on four essential and critical components:

 the all-important potency that provided power to the creator at the beginning of time

-sacred texts and scriptures that provide an invaluable insight on magic
+sacred texts and scriptures that provide invaluable insight on magic

 magical rituals or treatments and other sundry procedures

-Each of these components relate to each other by a common objective of providing a desired result.
+Each of these components relates to each other by a common objective of providing the desired result.
 Magic has no home of its own, but it does have a foundation: ancient Egypt.